MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 4 - Create aggregate entity.md

         4. Select **Next** and **Next**

-    -   On Configure your new project, enter these values, and then select **Create**:
+    -   On **Configure your new project**, enter these values, and then select **Create**:

         1. Project name: **AggregatedDataEntity**